نوع مقاله : پژوهشی

 Introduction and Goal

-Soil organic carbon is one of the most important soil quality indicators that affects almost all physical, chemical and biological properties of the soil and causes soil fertility and is important in dry ecosystems from various aspects such as reducing greenhouse gas effects, increasing soil yield and fertility, reducing soil erodibility, increasing water and nutrient retention capacity, etc. Therefore, today it is classified as one of the determinants of soil health.
-The purpose of this study is to evaluate the power of spectral and non-spectral soil factors to predict the spatial distribution of topsoil organic carbon in the semi-arid Chehelgazi rangelands of Sanandaj using factor analysis and multiple linear regression.
+Soil organic carbon affects all physical, chemical, and biological properties of the soil, causes soil fertility and is one of the most important soils qualities.
+Soil organic carbon is important in terrestrial ecosystems from various aspects such as reducing greenhouse gas effects, increasing soil yield and fertility, reducing soil erodibility, increasing water and nutrient retention capacity, etc. Therefore, today it is classified as one of the determinants of soil health and is referred to as the heart of sustainable agriculture and a vital part of production systems.
+Organic carbon management is an inevitable necessity, especially in soils with organic carbon less than one percent (which includes most of the soils in Iran).
+The aim of this study was to evaluate the power of spectral and non-spectral soil factors to predict the spatial distribution of topsoil organic carbon in the semi-arid Chehelgazi rangelands of Sanandaj using factor analysis and multiple linear regression.

 Materials and Methods